tejbans/tejbans.github.io/_posts/2016-10-18-Routing-and-Resolving.md

 		}
 	      })

 Here in our state called ‘expenses’ we have defined a resolve property.
-In the property we define a key called ‘expenses’  which is assigned a function  injected with a service( ExpenseService).
+In the property we define a key called ‘expenses’  which is assigned a function and injected with a service-ExpenseService.
 And we are calling a asynchronous method ‘getExpenses’ on the service.
 This returns a promise .
 Once the promise is resolved ui-router will render the view.

 Now how do we use this access this data?
-To access the data we inject the key ‘expenses’ in this case into our controller.
+To access the data we inject the key defined in the resolve property - ‘expenses’ in this case, into our controller.

 function ExpensesController(expenses) {
 	var ctrl = this;